 Maya produced these photographs for a design class she is taking at Olin.
 The prompt was to create a poster of a recipe for something that you’ve made.
 This week her coffee club decided to make pumpkin spice latte so she used that for her subject.
 She was up at 5 AM to prep the ingredients and take advantage of morning light.
 If she ever gets tired of a career in engineering, I think she could easily make a living as a photographer.

 Occasionally, we see some pretty unusual things in the river.
 Today’s entry features what appears to be a two-person kayak fitted with an outrigger, gas-powered engine, and battery-powered motor.
-Other features include what appear to be two dashboard-like consoles with storage, a windshield, a map holder, and an over-land wheeled cart.
+Other features include two dashboard-like consoles with storage, a windshield, a map holder, and an over-land wheeled cart.
 I apologize for the blurry photo but this thing was moving along pretty quickly and I had to run for my camera.

 His whimsical and overly complex machines designed to solve the travails of modern life endeared him to generations of engineers, scientists, and everyone else who encounters the wonders and headaches of modern technology.